It doesn’t matter whether you’re spending £20 or £200, you need to create goals for your digital ad spend, and here’s why:

 2. Goals give more meaning to work

 Everyone needs to have pride in their work, especially if that work is going to be published in front of the masses.
-Creating ad goals can heighten the quality of content, as it’s for a more specific purpose, and reaching goals can offer a greater sense of achievement for those that planned and produced the work.
+Creating ad goals can heighten the quality of content, as it’s for a more specific purpose, and reaching goals can offer a greater sense of achievement for those who planned and produced the work.

 Even if goals aren’t met, it can still call to the competitive nature in people so they can work to improve the content for next time.